 Good Character: Do You Have It?

 What does it mean to have good character?
-Well, sadly, it’s a complicated concept that flat-out doesn’t get enough attention.
+Well, sadly, it’s a complicated concept that doesn’t get enough attention.
 This lack of attention is the very reason I’m writing this post.
-One can go about defining the concept in any one of several different contexts.
+One can define the concept in any one of several different contexts.
 However, the understanding of good character that I will discuss is that relating to moral and ethical excellence earned through one’s actions and beliefs.

 What does it mean to have character?